piyushagarwal-55/voice-agent/README.md

 - **Bun over pnpm.** `CLAUDE.md` suggests pnpm workspaces; the repo was already scaffolded with Bun (`create-turbo` default).
 Functionally equivalent for this monorepo — kept Bun rather than fight the scaffold.
-- **Deepgram for both STT and TTS.** One API key instead of two (Deepgram Nova + Aura), still swappable — `apps/agent/src/entry.ts` is the only place that constructs the STT/TTS clients.
+- **Sarvam for STT and TTS.** Sarvam handles Hindi/Indic transcription and Bulbul voice output; both clients are constructed in `apps/agent/src/entry.ts`.
-- **OpenRouter for the realtime LLM via LiveKit's OpenAI-compatible adapter**, pointed at `https://openrouter.ai/api/v1`.
-Adds one network hop versus calling a provider directly; accepted for model routing flexibility (swap `OPENROUTER_MODEL` without touching code).
+- **Groq for the realtime and extraction LLM calls.** The realtime path uses LiveKit's OpenAI-compatible adapter pointed at `https://api.groq.com/openai/v1`; structured extraction uses the same endpoint directly.
 - **VAD-based interruption, not the semantic turn-detector plugin.** Real interruption handling (the agent's speech is actually cancelled and the new turn processed), just without the extra cloud-inference model.
 See `apps/agent/src/entry.ts`'s `UserStateChanged` handler for the detection heuristic.